 Likelihood is nothing but the probability of data(training examples), given a model and specific parameter values(here, ).
 It measures the support provided by the data for each possible value of the .
 We obtain it by multiplying all for given .

-The cost function for logistic regression is proportional to inverse of likelihood of parameters.
-Hence, we can obtain an expression for cost function, J using log likelihood equation as:
+The cost function for logistic regression is proportional to the inverse of the likelihood of parameters.
+Hence, we can obtain an expression for cost function, J using log-likelihood equation as:

 and our aim is to estimate so that cost function is minimized !!